 Click on a link below to view the related policy:

-- Admission and Occupancy Policies for the Public Housing Program
+- Admission and Occupancy Policies for Public Housing

-- Admission and Occupancy Policies for the Section 8/Housing Choice Voucher Program
+- Admission and Occupancy Policies for Housing Choice Voucher (Section 8) Programs

 - Equal Opportunity/Affirmative Action/Fair Housing (EO/AA/FH)

 - Section 3

 The Public Housing Assessment System (PHAS) measures the performance of the housing agencies (PHAs) that administer the Public Housing program.
 HUD says “PHAS helps the delivery of services in public housing and enhances trust in the public housing system among public housing agencies (PHAs), public housing residents, HUD and the general public.”